Fun Writing games to engage students

 Verb Draw

-Students randomly select from a box a picture of an animal, person or objects that move.
+Students randomly select from a box a picture of an animal, person or object that moves.
 They brainstorm action verbs for the chosen object.

 Alternative